How To Fund Your Travels With Creativity

 At first, I was going to write a lengthy introduction detailing my thoughts on a lack of money being a completely invalid excuse for not following one’s desire to travel.
 But then I realized that I could sum it all up in one sentence.
 Here it is:

-When someone says they are unable to travel because of insufficient funds, they are actually stating, “I am unable to travel because I am not yet aware of all the opportunities out there that will allow me to accomplish my goals.
+When someone says they are unable to travel because of insufficient funds, they are actually stating, “I am unable to travel because I am not yet aware of all the opportunities out there that will allow me to accomplish my goals.”

 Of course, if you are $29,000 in debt, the situation becomes a little more difficult.
 However, the point is that you don’t have to wait until you have $29,000 in your bank account either.

-And while there are literally dozens of options that will allow you to explore the world while earning money, I am going to focus on one option here.
+And while there are literally dozens of options that will allow you to fund your travels and explore the world while earning money, I am going to focus on one option here.
 It’s an option that doesn’t require much planning at all, doesn’t require any experience and can be put into action almost immediately.
 In fact, if you’re reading this post on Saturday, you could be earning money in a foreign land by Monday.
 Actually, let’s say Tuesday just to give you an extra day to get over the jet lag.

 THE ANSWER?